 Dr. Lukas Figge is a Lecturer in Strategy & Entrepreneurship at the department of Organisation & Strategy.
 Next to that, he supervises theses on corporate sustainability, entrepreneurship and innovation.
-Lukas is involved in the MaastrichtMBA programme as coordinator of the Executive MBA Sustainability & Business Ethics module.
+Lukas is involved in the MaastrichtMBA programme as coordinator of the Sustainability & Business Ethics module of the On-Campus track.

 In addition to academic degrees in Economics (BSc), Public Policy (MSc) and Sustainability Science & Policy (PhD) – all from UM – Lukas holds a qualification as Consciousness Coach and is a passionate mindfulness practitioner.
 Furthermore, he is an avid pilgrim who walked on the Camino de Santiago every year since 2013.